How to Shoot a FAKE Sunny Outdoor Portrait... INDOORS!

 Natural light is fantastic to shoot with, but the problem with shooting exclusively with natural light is that you’re limited to daylight hours.
-Take the time to learn how to light with artificial light and you’ll never be limited again.
+If you take the time to learn how to light with artificial light, you’ll never be limited again.
 You’ll be able to walk into any situation or receive any concept without fear because you’ll know how to make great images regardless of the environment or lack of natural light.
 Once you learn how to light, you’ll be able to shoot at any time, indoors or out, day or night.

-To kick things off, Chicago-based portrait photographer, Manny Ortiz, is going to show us how to fake a sunny outdoor portrait—indoors at his photo studio—using an Aputure Light Storm 600d LED light, a Westcott Optical Spot, and a V-Flat as the primary backdrop…plus a few other tricks to make the scene believable as a sunny outdoor portrait.
+In this video, Chicago-based portrait photographer, Manny Ortiz, shows us how to fake a sunny outdoor portrait – indoors at his photo studio – using an Aputure Light Storm 600d LED light, a Westcott Optical Spot, and a V-Flat as the primary backdrop… plus a few other tricks to make the scene believable as a sunny outdoor portrait.

-“The most important part of trying to recreate an outdoor shot is getting the lighting right,” Manny said.
+“The most important part of trying to recreate an outdoor shot is getting the lighting right,” Manny says.
 “And when you’re outdoors, that sun is a harsh light source.
-So you’re gonna wanna use a flash or an LED without a light modifier…you want those really harsh shadows.”
+So you’re gonna wanna use a flash or an LED without a light modifier… you want those really harsh shadows.”

-First, he used blue roll of seamless paper as the backdrop to give the impression of a blue sky.
-He then placed a white V-Flat in front of the blue background with the model, Laura, standing close to the V-Flat.
-To add to the idea that the image was taken outside, Manny taped textured wallpaper to the V-Flat to get the look of an outdoor wall.
+First, he uses blue roll of seamless paper as the backdrop to give the impression of a blue sky.
+He then places a white V-Flat in front of the blue background with the model, Laura, standing close to the V-Flat.
+To add to the idea that the image is taken outside, Manny tapes textured wallpaper to the V-Flat to get the look of an outdoor wall.

 “When you’re shooting outdoors, you’re rarely gonna come across a wall that’s perfectly smooth.”
-And that’s why he added the textured paper to the V-Flat.
+And that’s why he adds the textured paper to the V-Flat.
 Don’t forget about the details.
 Use whatever you can to sell the scene and make it believable as an outdoor portrait with real sunlight.
-“It’s the little things,” Manny said.
+“It’s the little things,” Manny says.

 You can see the texture on the V-Flat in the image below.
 It does make a difference.

-Then, he set up a second light, the Amaran 200d LED, to shine through a fake plant (using it as a gobo to cast texture onto the blue “sky” background).
+Then, he sets up a second light, the Amaran 200d LED, to shine through a fake plant (using it as a gobo to cast texture onto the blue “sky” background).

-He also alternated between the blue backdrop and a light brown paper backdrop to complement the earthy aesthetic from the golden-colored pampas grass that Laura held.
-(You can see from the images in this article that some photos have a blue background whereas others have a brown background.
+He also alternates between the blue backdrop and a light brown paper backdrop to complement the earthy aesthetic of the golden-colored pampas grass that Laura is holding.
+(You can see from the images in this article that some photos have a blue background whereas others have a brown background.)

 “Lighting is a game of inches,” Manny says.
 “Every inch matters with lighting.
 So that’s why [with] LEDs there’s an advantage there.”